SergioCalo/PhD_literature/README.md

 # Literature:
-Use this space to write new references:
+Use this space to write new references (link to the paper, name, etc.):

 ## [Content](#content)